Nieuwe Haven Naval Base: History

 Since the move of the submarine service from Rotterdam to the Nieuwe Haven, all naval vessels have Den Helder as their home port.

 In 2015 it was reported that a new shore power supply was installed at the Nieuwe Haven Naval Base which consists of a high-voltage cable of 6.6 kilovolts.
 In 2025 the capacity of the shore power supply was expanded by Royal BAM Group.

+In 2020 a request was submitted to Liander to upgrade the main electrical connection at naval base from 18 megawatt (MW) to 25 MW.
+This upgrade is expected to happen in 2028.